-During periods of extended cold weather, moisture from the living space or outside sources carried by air movement can accumulate on the underside of the roof sheathing and/or on the roof trusses.
-It may also occur on the attic side of the insulation, in or on the roof vents and on or around the soffits.
-The degree of frost accumulation is related to the relative humidity of the house air, the rate of air movement into the attic and the length of the cold spell.
-When the temperature rises above freezing, or the temperature rises and combined with an intensely sunny day, the frost or ice begins to melt faster than the attic’s ventilation system can exhaust the accumulated moisture – this is called attic rain.
+During periods of extended cold weather, moisture from the living space or outside sources carried by air movement can accumulate as frost on your roof sheathing or roof trusses’ underside.
+You may see ice inside your attic, in or on the roof vents and on or around the soffits.
+The degree of frost accumulation is related to the relative humidity of the house air, air movement rate into the attic and the length of the cold spell.
+When the temperature rises above freezing, or the temperature rises and combined with an intensely sunny day, the frost or ice begins to melt faster than the attic’s ventilation system can exhaust the accumulated moisture — this is called attic rain.

 Whether or not this results in water leakage into the living space varies with circumstances.
 Attics are designed to manage small amounts of moisture accumulation.
 Typically, when the frost or ice changes to liquid water and then to water vapour, it is absorbed into the air and is exhausted harmlessly by attic ventilation to the outside.
 It may be absorbed by the insulation or the framing and released slowly.
 It may pool on the polyethylene at the ceiling and evaporate harmlessly.

 However, occasionally, the water from melting frost accumulates faster than it can evaporate out of the attic.
-When it melts, it runs to an opening that leads to the interior of the home.
-It may appear as a wet spot on the inside of the ceiling below the attic or as a water leak around a window or at the bottom of a wall.
-It could also appear on the outside of the house as icicles or moisture on the cladding.
+When the ice melts, you may see a wet spot or stain on your ceiling or water leaks around a window or at the bottom of a wall — this is attic rain.

-While you're waiting for your home assessment, stay safe.
-If required, place containers under the leak to catch the water, dry wet areas and place tape over light switches if water has accumulated or is dripping from lighting fixtures to ensure the switch cannot be turned on.
-You should not open the attic hatch in an attempt to dry the attic space as this will allow a greater amount of humid air into the attic and exasperate the problem.
-Do not disturb the ceiling in the location of the leak as doing so may reroute the water away from the area.
+If you think you may have attic rain, make arrangements for a home inspection.
+While you’re waiting, you can place containers under the leak to catch the water, dry wet areas and place tape over light switches if water has accumulated or is dripping from lighting fixtures.
+Do not open the attic hatch to dry the attic space as this will allow a more significant amount of humid air into the attic and exasperate the problem.
+Do not disturb the ceiling in the leak’s location as doing so may reroute the water away from the area.